 Don't put hurdles in their way

 One of the biggest complaints I hear is how difficult some agencies make things for clients.
 They contact you to ask for something, and it takes a week for you to reply.
-They need help with a little task but you request a formal contract to be signed before anything progresses.
-Or when they need to speak to you, you're completely unavailable.
+They need help with a little task, but you request a formal contract to be signed before anything progresses.
+Or when they need to speak to you, you're entirely unavailable.

 Don't bullshit, keep it real

 Liars always get caught, eventually.
 You can't hide from the truth.
 Clients aren't stupid either.
 They will read between the lines if you're bullshitting them.